 How do you store towels in a small bathroom?

-Storage is central to creating a relaxed atmosphere – look for storage opportunities at every level.
+You might be wondering how to store towels in a small bathroom.
+The secret is to look for storage opportunities at every level.
 A generous vanity unit can host deep drawers for towels, mirrored cabinets can conceal toothbrushes and make-up and include shelves or niches in the shower for shampoo.
 Also look for freestanding or wall-mounted slimline cabinets that slot neatly between sanitaryware.

 How can I organise a bathroom without storage?